rockitconsulting/integration-platform/IIB-Scheduler/README.md

 # IIB-Scheduler

-The IBB-Scheduler application provides the functions of a cron pattern to be used.
+The IBB-Scheduler application provides the functions of a cron pattern.

 ## CronManager.msgflow